 While testing usability using phone interviews, an instructor verbally instructs the users on how to complete tasks on their devices.
-They also collect feedback while recording the behaviour of the user remotely.
+They also collect feedback while recording the behavior of the user remotely.
 Consider phone interviews as an economical way to examine any geographical area.
-It is comparatively affordable than in-person interviews.
+It is comparatively more affordable than in-person interviews.

 Card sorting involves placing features and functions on cards and allowing users to sort these cards into groups.
 Once sorting the cards is over, the user justifies their reasoning to the moderator during the debriefing session.
 Card sorting helps get feedback about the layout and other functions.
-The results reflect potential customers organize information, which can help make the product more intuitive.
+The results reflect potential customer’s organize information, which can help make the product more intuitive.